alexanderjcurry/Doomsdays/README.txt

 Lots of this is chicken scratch and is used more as a place to dump my files.
 Don't take all my documents for granted that they are fully functional.
+A lot of this is tailored to perform in the National Collegiate Cyber Defense Competition.